 "A man proclaims love for his woman loudly, bravely and in one of the most romantic spots in the world.
 This generally irks her, and so he gives her a diamond and she's okay with him again.
 Because passionate heartfelt sentiment doesn't hold a candle to cold, hard ice."

 - A commercial for Radio Shack opens with a female customer crying.
 The male clerk hands her a cell phone case covered in rhinestones, and she immediately stops. "...
 Diamonds?"

-- When Marie Antoinette is about to leave home in Rose of Versailles, her mother gives her a ring as a memento (just in the anime).
+- The Rose of Versailles: In the anime adaptation, when Marie Antoinette is about to leave home, her mother gives her a ring as a memento.
 Marie's expression for a moment certainly fits this trope.
 Heck, being told she has to give up the ring causes her to almost run away.

 - In Singin' in the Rain's "Broadway Melody" sequence, Cyd Charisse's character regularly flirts with the hapless lead male, only to be swayed back to her thug boyfriend by some shiny piece of jewelry he dangles in front of her.

 - Cunegonde's situation in Paris in Voltaire's Candide is built on this trope.

 - In From the Mixed-Up Files of Mrs. Basil E. Frankweiler, Claudia is so distracted by the opportunity to bathe in Mrs. Frankweiler's luxurious sunken black marble tub that she almost forgets why they came there (giving her brother Jamie an opportunity to spill the beans).

 - There's no courting involved, but in Galaxy of Fear: The Doomsday Ship the Arrandas spend a while on a nice cruise ship.
 Zak accuses his sister of this because she tries out the pool.
 She arranges for him to get a look at the ship's computer, and he promptly becomes distracted himself.